Veeeetzzzz/pest-control-booking-system/README.md

 # Features

-- PowerBI Integration
+- PowerBI integration
-- Standalone Reporting
+- Standalone reporting
 - Payment processing integration
 - Azure Active Directory Single Sign On
-- Custom API endpoints for your data to integrate into CRM (Dynamics 365) or any other application that uses APIs.
+- Custom API endpoints for your data to integrate into other applications such as Dynamics 365 CRM

 # Prequisites